Thranduil77/Windows-Wi-Fi-Hotspot-desktop-application/README.md

-# WPF Windows Hotspot WPF application
+# Windows Hotspot desktop application
-Windows hotspot desktop application developed using WPF
+Windows Hotspot desktop application developed using WPF

 ## Usage
 Desktop application that turns any Windows PC with internet connectivity (wifi or wired) to hotspot.